setphen/recipe/.changeset/rich-files-leave.md

 '@ezcater/recipe': patch
 ---

-fix(EzNavigation): fixes bug where overlay was not visible
+fix: fixes bug where overlay was not visible for EzNavigation